ember-cli-code-coverage/ember-cli-code-coverage/README.md

 When running with `parallel` set to true, the final reports can be merged by using `ember coverage-merge`.
 The final merged output will be stored in the `coverageFolder`.

+If you intend to use `ember test` with the `--path` flag, you should generate the build with `coverageEnvVar` set as true.
+This is because the code is instrumented for coverage during the build.

+For example:

+`COVERAGE=true ember build --environment=test --output-path=dist`

+followed by

+`COVERAGE=true ember test --path=dist`

 ## TypeScript integration

 Steps: